koii-network/docs/quickstart/steam-daily-specials/setup-audit.md

 ---
-title: Audit function
+title: Audit Function
 description: This part include the Audit function of the task.
 image: img/thumbnail.png
-sidebar_label: Audit function
+sidebar_label: Audit Function
 ---

-# Audit function
+# Audit Function

 The audit function is where the data is verified.
 The audit function is defined in the `special_audit.js` file.
 The file is located in the root folder.
 The audit function is exported from the file and imported into the `audit.js`` file.